 Food and hydration

-Hygiene and care essentials
+Hygiene and personal care essentials

 - A toothbrush with biodegradable toothpaste